mouadelbh/airbnb-clone-project/README.md

 # Airbnb Clone Project (FullStack App)

+### 🎯 Feature Breakdown

+**1. User Management**
+Users can register, log in, and manage their profiles securely.
+Authentication ensures only authorized access to personal data and actions.

+**2. Property Management**
+Hosts can create, update, and delete property listings, providing detailed information and setting rental prices.
+This enables a flexible and dynamic hosting experience.

+**3. Booking System**
+Users can book properties for specific dates, with automatic conflict checks and reservation status tracking.
+This forms the core transactional functionality of the platform.

+**4. Payment Processing**
+Secure payment handling allows users to pay for bookings using integrated payment services.
+Each payment is tied to a specific booking to ensure traceability.

+**5. Review System**
+Guests can leave reviews and ratings for properties after their stay.
+This promotes transparency and trust among users and hosts.

+**6. Asynchronous Tasks**
+Tasks such as email confirmations or notifications are handled in the background using Celery, improving performance and user experience.

+**7. API Security**
+Security measures like token-based authentication and input validation are implemented to protect user data and prevent unauthorized access.

+**8. CI/CD Integration**
+Automated testing and deployment pipelines ensure code quality and speed up the development process with consistent builds and rollouts.

 ### 👥 Team Roles

 - **Backend Developer** : Handles API development, server logic, and integration.